min2ha/ukwa-site/content/target/17992/index.en.md

   "subject": "UK General Election 2015"
 }

-# Political Studies Association: Expert Predictions of the 2015 General Election

 The Political Studies Association of the United Kingdom (PSA) is an association of political scientists that exists to develop and promote the study of politics in the United Kingdom.
 It is the leading association in its field in the UK, with an international membership including academics in political science and current affairs, theorists and practitioners, policy makers, researchers and students in higher education.